 According to your needs, you can add more specific modules: material classification, tariff management, etc.

-These solutions are compatible with your internal information system in order to optimize certain processes:
+These solutions are compatible with your internal information system to optimize processes:

 - Enrich your CRM with the latest customer requests, payment information, etc.

 - Automate the sending of invoices on your accounting tools so that it records the associated accounting entries